LLNL/shroud/docs/introduction.rst

 C++ can communicate with C via a common heritage and the ``extern "C"`` keyword.
 Fortran uses the interoperability with C features introduced in Fortran 2003 including the ``iso_c_binding`` module and the ``bind`` and ``value`` keywords.
-A C API for C++ API is produced as a by product of the Fortran wrapping.
+A C API for C++ API is produced as a byproduct of the Fortran wrapping.

 Goals
 -----